muskang48/Speaker-Diarization/README.md

     It is the visulaization of manually annotated audio file.
     ![GroundTruth](https://user-images.githubusercontent.com/61666843/80796988-3f48bc80-8bbe-11ea-9b22-bce43b76b3ae.png)

- 6. Diarization Error Rate
+ 6. Diarization Error Rate <br />
- Diarization error rate (DER) is the emph{de facto} standard metric for evaluating and comparing speaker diarization systems.
+ Diarization error rate (DER) is the de facto standard metric used for evaluating and comparing speaker diarization systems.
 It is defined as follows \
  ![08](https://user-images.githubusercontent.com/57112474/83510965-8262bc00-a4eb-11ea-9c1d-befe80d65fdd.png) \
 where false alarm is the duration of non-speech incorrectly classified as speech, missed detection is the duration of speech incorrectly classified as non-speech, confusion is the duration of speaker confusion, and total is the total duration of speech in the reference.

 # Results

-1. AMI Corpus - As part of initial experimentation we produced results which were evaluated on DER mainly. \
+1. AMI Corpus - As part of initial experimentation we produced results which were evaluated on DER mainly. <br />
-    - DER - 36.7% (Using Mean-Shift Clustering)/
+    - DER - 36.7% (Using Mean-Shift Clustering) <br />

 ![Capture1](https://user-images.githubusercontent.com/44304305/83499265-b681b100-a4da-11ea-9c7d-f5d59c8f5022.JPG)